The General One-loop Structure for the LFV Higgs Decays $H_r \to l_a l_b$ in multi-Higgs Models with Neutrino Masses

-The specific diagrams with two fermions inside the loop are shown in Figures~\ref{fig:TwoFermion}, and are labeled according to the internal loop particles.
+The specific diagrams with two fermions inside the loop are shown in Figure~\ref{fig:TwoFermion}, and are labeled according to the internal loop particles.
 For example, the triangle diagram (Figure~\ref{dia:SFF}) has two fermions and one scalar, and will be called SFF contribution.
-The self-energy diagrams given in Figures~\ref{dia:FV} and~\ref{dia:VF} are denoted by FV and VF contributions respectively.